 Who Is Entitled to Maternity Leave?

 In many countries, maternity leave is available to biological mothers and those adopting or fostering children.
+In some, these benefits extend to fathers and other parents (see below).

-However, there are often prerequisites that an employee must meet in order to qualify for statutory maternity leave.
+However, there are often prerequisites that a pregnant employee must meet in order to qualify for statutory maternity leave.
+These eligibility criteria may include:

-- The employee’s length of continuous service with their employer.
+- The employee’s length of continuous service with their employer

-- The employee’s contribution to certain state funds, such as national insurance.
+- The employee’s contribution to certain state funds, such as national insurance

 Are Fathers Entitled to Maternity Leave?

-In some countries, like the UK, parents may be able to share parental leave, meaning each spends a period of time off work to look after their new baby.
+In some countries, like the UK, parents may be able to share parental benefits, meaning each spends a period of time off work to look after their new baby.
 In some cases, parental leave can be taken to look after older children too, sometimes up to the age of 18.

-“Family leave” is a phrase that encompasses maternity, paternity, parental, and adoption leave.
+‘Family leave’ is a phrase that encompasses maternity, paternity, parental, and adoption leave.
 Many employers opt to take a more inclusive approach to family leave, allowing primary and secondary caregivers to take paid leave regardless of their gender.
 This typically goes above and beyond statutory requirements and aims to foster a culture of diversity, equity, and inclusion.

 Do Employees Get Paid During Maternity Leave?